padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

 Now zoom in to a sampling point for NTV and add a marker: <img width="32" height="37" alt="image" src="https://github.com/user-attachments/assets/d6208536-809a-4cf6-952e-861999325be5" />

-To do this, go to the Darwin River dam and drop a marker to the selected point.
  Your result may look like the figure below.